 Finding the Parking Lot

 If you have an hour to spare, I highly recommend hiking up Top of Twillingate.
 It’s only about 5 minutes from downtown Twillingate.
 Follow Main Street out to Toulinquet Road, then turn right onto Rink Road after Robin’s Donuts.
 Rink Road turns into Bayview Street.
 You’ll find Top of Twillingate parking on your left in Gillard’s Cove.
+At the trailhead, you’ll find a small parking area, a garbage bin, trail map and information (take a picture).
+You won’t find a toilet at the trailhead, but there are toilet facilities at the red cabin on the trail.

-Top of Twillingate Trail—An Easier Newfoundland Hike
+Top of Twillingate Trail — An Easier Newfoundland Hike

-Top of Twillingate isn’t an overly difficult trail.
-But some might still find the elevation gain a bit beyond their current skill level.
-As a family-friendly option, kids will likely run up the hill while parents catch up.
-Regardless of whether you find this hike a cinch or a challenge, you’re sure to enjoy the various viewpoints along the way.
-What’s the best way to get panoramic views of the Town of Twillingate and the surrounding area?
-Hike to the top!
+Top of Twillingate isn’t an overly difficult hike, but some might find the elevation gain a bit beyond their liking.
+As a family-friendly option, kids can run up the hill while parents catch up behind them.
+Regardless of whether you find this hike a cinch or a challenge, you’re sure to enjoy the various viewpoints along the way.The best way to get panoramic views of the Twillingate and the surrounding area is to make your way to the top.

 Top of Twillingate Camping

-Note: Sites are available on a first come, first serve basis.
-They will eventually require backcountry permits.
+Note: The Common Mure tent site is available on a first come, first serve basis.
+I heard that these sites will eventually require backcountry permits.
 Contact Rockcut Trails for more information.

 Know Before You Go